Liberia’s education system is in crisis.

 To not act now would be to fail yet another generation of Liberia’s children.

-“With hundreds of thousands of Liberian children in failing public schools now is not the time to be ideological.”
 President Ellen Johnson Sirleaf knows that fixing the education system is a top priority for our country.
 So, when she appointed me as education minister at the start of 2015, she challenged me to be bold.
 She asked me to look for innovative education policy options that have the potential to strengthen the public education system in an enduring and sustainable manner.
 This government is not here to deliver empty promises: our duty is to ensure every child receives a quality education, an education that gives them real chances and choices in life.

 My country defeated Ebola with strong political leadership, community engagement, proven good practice and a surge in support from our international partners.
 To tackle the education crisis, I knew I had to similarly bring together these ingredients, Liberia’s unique assets, in a progressive coalition to improve our schools.